Or, Pricing Yourself Out of the Labor Market

 The USA is its own robber baron

 America has been busy protecting its vital interests which apparently includes everything in the whole world it wants unless a nation has the military power to put up a fight.
 The early Americans killed their own native population and stole their resources.
 They have in their past institutionalized slavery.
-On the world stage, they have often behaved in an imperialistic manner (and sometimes, like after WW II, quite wisely).
-The point is though that the robber baron’s moral view of the world wasn’t that much removed either from public American officials or the people who elect them.
+On the world stage, they have often behaved in an imperialistic manner (and sometimes, like after WW II, quite wisely with the Marshal Plan in Europe and The Treaty of Peace and sparing the Emperor in Japan).
+The point is though, that the robber baron’s moral view of the world wasn’t that much removed either from public American officials or the people who elect them.
 This translates of course into American labor and their unions.
 Union political orientation led it to believe that they were being exploited, but never to see themselves as an exploiter.
 Auto-workers for instance, have over the decades grown like Wall Street and Washington into a sort of non-thinking reflex inert institution.
 The auto sector has a base hourly rate of around $30 but domestic auto-manufacturers pay out about $70 an hour for unionized labor costs in added benefits.
 If union officials pondered this wage rate as the bottomline and wondered in a global economy why GM and other companies were moving away from their borders, they would see at once despite an infrastructure/transportation advantage, an educated work-force and a wholesale slant in a pro-capitalistic nation, that they had grossly over-priced themselves out of the market.